actcwlf/splatwizard/docs/source/getting_start/installation.md

 ```

 Additionally, pip compiles components in an isolated environment by default.
 You can use `--no-build-isolation` to perform the compilation directly in the current environment.
+Make sure `torch` and `ninja` are installed before running the command.
 ```bash
 pip install splatwizard --verbose --no-build-isolation
 ```